15 Best New Indie Horror Games In 2024

 Publisher: Team 17

-The “Horror of War” is a frequent theme in games, but rarely are the kinds of games that explore the topic actually horror games.
-There are a few — last years amazing Amnesia: The Bunker — comes to mind, but even among those, there still tends to be a monster (or monsters) hunting you through the trenches and blown-out houses of the war in question.
+“Horror of War” is a frequent theme in games, but rarely are the kinds of games that explore the topic actually horror games.
+There are a few — like last year’s amazing Amnesia: The Bunker — comes to mind, but even among those, there still tends to be a monster (or monsters) hunting you through the trenches and blown-out houses of the war in question.
 Conscript is the exception, being a game about the horror of war where the horror truly is the war.

 indie horror 2024 conscript 1